 In this article, we will guide you to install the Group Policy Editor for Windows 10 Home edition.
 This method can be used in Windows 7 and Windows 8 too.

-Download Group Policy Editor Installer
+Enable Group Policy Editor in Windows 10 Home using GPEdit Installer

 Since the Group Policy Editor is not included in Windows 10 by default, we will need to download the editor first.
-You may download it from the below mentioned download link.
+You may download it from the below-mentioned download link.

 This is a simple setup file which when run will install and configure the Group Policy Editor in your Windows Home system.

 If you have a 32-bit Windows (x86) then the setup should be installed smoothly without any problems, and you should be able to access the Group Policy Editor through the Microsoft Management Console by going to Run –> gpedit.msc.
 However, if you have Windows 64-bit (x64) then you will need some extra steps after running the installer.
 Follow the steps below after running the installer:

 - Go to C:\Windows\SysWOW64 folder

 - Copy the following folders and files from C:\Windows\SysWOW64 to C:\Windows\System32

 “GroupPolicy“, “GroupPolicyUsers” and gpedit.msc.

 This will ensure you run the editor from the Run dialog.